 What are best practices for technology adoption in manufacturing?

 Manufacturing leaders can learn best-practices and key success factors from experts at similar companies who have implemented advanced technologies.
-Valuable learnings can also come from interviewing those who witnessed first-hand failed or underwhelming implementations, the likes of which are often ignored by vendors or make it into the pages of trade publications.
+Valuable learnings can also come from interviewing those who witnessed first-hand failed or underwhelming implementations, the likes of which are often ignored by vendors and trade publications.
 Finally, to understand from the best solution providers (IoT, robotics, ML) what it takes to successfully digitize and automate your manufacturing environment.

 3. Workforce learning and retention

-Increased digitization, automation and technology in the manufacturing sector will require new skills and training for the manufacturing workforce to stay competitive.
+Digitization, automation, and technology in the manufacturing sector increase constantly.
+As a result, the manufacturing workforce will require new skills and training to stay competitive.
 But skills development takes on a new dimension in an era where not all in-person classes have to occur in-person.
 Active measures to retain manufacturing talent are also increasingly important, given the increased stress and feeling of isolation felt by many during the pandemic.

 How to best train and retain manufacturing talent?

-The best training and retention strategies are powered by insights on learning best practices and a deep understanding of why talent chooses one company over another.
-Manufacturing HR professionals also need to learn what benefits and offerings competitors and partners are implementing to retain talent.
+The best training and retention strategies for the manufacturing workforce are powered by insights on learning best practices and a deep understanding of why talent chooses one company over another.
+HR professionals in the manufacturing industry also need to learn what benefits and offerings competitors and partners are implementing to retain talent.

 The best competitive defenses and strategies are powered by accurate insights and high-quality data.